Elijas/multi-resource-limiter/README.md

 - Also, leaving latency on the table is not a good solution; you want the batch results as soon as possible.

 > [!NOTE]
 > Note, this example uses [BAML](https://github.com/BoundaryML/baml) to call LLMs, but you can use absolutely anything, because all you need is just a way to retrieve tokens used in the request and actual tokens used in the response.
-Also note that (optionally) you can use already existing utilities in `multi-resource-rate-limiter` to calculate/extract these two values automatically from OpenAI-compatible requests and responses.
+Also note that (optionally) you can use already existing utilities in `token-throttle` to calculate/extract these two values automatically from OpenAI-compatible requests and responses.

 ```python
 from baml_client import b